Malaval-Ren/scbeditor2/README.md

 ![Alt text](scbeditor2_T_256x256.png "scbeditor2")

- This is an application to do modification of bmp file to prepare convertion to a AIIGS pic file.
+ This is an application to do modification of bmp file to prepare convertion to an Apple IIGS pic file.

  This is an help for cross-dev